DataDog/documentation/content/en/security/notifications/rules.md

 {{< img src="security/notification-profiles-setup3.png" alt="Setup of a notification rule" style="width:100%;" >}}

-If the notification rule is associated with a Security Detection Rule, you can view the rule's trigger conditions in the **Set severity and notifications** section in your rules.

-If the notification rule matches set conditions, the resulting notification includes details about the matched notification rule in the notification footer.
+If the notification rule matches the specified conditions, the resulting notification includes details about the matched notification rule in the notification footer.

 ## Manage notification rules